top of page

 3. Environment

-3. Focus on better tree management across the city, to preserve trees, and expand tree canopy, especially on the southside, to reduce summer temperatures there by 10 degrees and eliminate heat islands
+4. Focus on better tree management across the city, to preserve trees, and expand tree canopy, especially on the southside, to reduce summer temperatures there by 10 degrees and eliminate heat islands.
+We can jump start tree planting by aiming at 1,000 trees in the first year of my administration.

 4. Zoning, Residential Development & Neighborhoods

-8. Expand the Planning Board to include at least one architect.
+9. Expand the Planning Board to include at least one architect to improve development outcomes.

 5. Economic Development

-1. Expand the Framingham Economic Development Corporation members to include the Mayor and the Chair of the City Council.
+1. Expand the Framingham Economic Development Corporation members to include the Mayor.

 2. Ensure that the EDC has the right resources to function properly.

-3. Help create an update economic development plan for Framingham.
+3. Help create an updated economic development plan for Framingham.

 6. Planning & Financial Management: bring best practices to bear

-1. Update the city strategic plan every 6 months to ensure it is a useful guide to progress.
+1. Update the city strategic plan every 6 months to ensure it is a useful guide to progress, with clear goals and priorities.

 2. Bring in the state Division of Local Services to do a top to bottom financial review of the city's operations.